 |Posted on November 28, 2010 at 12:20 AM|

-When my daughter was little, building a Christmas village with charming little houses was a Christmas tradition.
-If you've got the time and patience, It's a nice way to spend an afternoon or evening with the kids and is easy to do if you prepare things ahead of time.
+When my daughter was small, building a Christmas village with charming little houses was a Christmas tradition.
+If you've got the time and patience, it's a nice way to spend an afternoon or evening with the kids and is easy to do if you prepare things ahead of time.
 Let the kids help out by rummaging through the recycling bins for material you can use.
-You can use the templates listed below to create a village or just a house with your family or visit my previous post to see how you can create the same without a template.
+To make the houses, use the templates listed below to create a village or just a house with your family or visit my previous post to see how you can create the same without a template.

 In their new book, The Farm Chicks Christmas, the Farm Chicks explain how you can use gift wrap to decorate pre-made houses you can buy (see above photo).
 However, since we are into recycling big time (right?) and instead of dashing off and buying a pre-made models, you can easily recycle stuff like cardboard container boxes (cereal, etc.), leftover gift wrapping paper, bits of tinsel, file folders, and sheets of paper printed only on one side.
 No stuff you can recycle?
 Ask you neighbours if they've got any or bring home discarded stuff from the office.